St James Garlickhythe

 St James Garlickhythe is a Church of England parish church in Vintry ward of the City of London, nicknamed "Wren's lantern" owing to its profusion of windows.

 Recorded since the 12th century, the church was destroyed in the Great Fire of London in 1666 and rebuilt by the office of Sir Christopher Wren.
 It is also the official church of several City livery companies.

 History

-The church is dedicated to the disciple St James known as 'the Great'.
+The church is dedicated to the disciple James, son of Zebedee, known as 'the Great'.
 St. James Garlickhythe is a stop on a pilgrims' route ending at the cathedral of Santiago da Compostela.
 Visitors to the London church may have their credencial, or pilgrim passport, stamped with the impression of a scallop shell.